 Why is your credit score important?

-Your credit score is used to determine more than just the interest rate and terms such as down payment or size of credit line, for which you may qualify (although it will most certainly be used for that purpose).
-Here the difference between fair and good is a big one, even though the numbers back into each other.
+Your credit score is used to determine more than just the interest rate and terms for which you may qualify (although it will most certainly be used for that purpose).
+Here, the difference between fair and good is a big one, even though the numbers back into each other.

 Being short just one point can put you in a lower and more expensive category.
-Credit scores, and the reports that create those scores, are increasingly used by insurance companies, landlords and even employers (though employers only use credit reports, not scores).
-This means your credit report or the score generated from it is likely to factor into the insurance rate you are charged, your acceptance for a new place to rent or lease or even a promotion at your job.
+Credit scores, and the models that create those scores, are increasingly used by insurance companies, landlords and even employers (though employers only use credit reports, not scores).
+This means your credit report or the score generated from it is likely to factor into the insurance rate you are charged, your acceptance for a new place to rent or lease and more.

 How to improve your credit score